hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 * Improved feedback for internal errors in VisB

 **Note:** This is the last release to support Java 8, 11, and 17.
 The next release will require Java 21 or newer.
 This only affects users of the multi-platform jar - consider using the platform-specific binaries, which have an appropriate JRE version bundled.

+**Note:** This is the last release to support Windows 8.1 and older and macOS 10.15 and older.
+The next release will require at least Windows 10 or macOS 11.

 **Note:** The multi-platform jar might not work on all macOS processor architectures - consider using the platform-specific binaries, which are available for both x86_64 and arm64.